yesnik/golang-guides/channels.md

 myChannel := make(chan int) // Create a channel and declare a variable at once
 ```

-By default, sends and receives block until the other side is ready.
-This allows goroutines to synchronize without explicit locks or condition variables.
+By default, sending a value on a channel blocks (pauses) the current goroutine until that value is received.
+Attempting to receive a value also blocks the current goroutine until a value is sent on that channel.

 The example code sums the numbers in a slice, distributing the work between two goroutines.
 Once both goroutines have completed their computation, it calculates the final result.